-The Challenge: Sample efficiency and training stability are major bottlenecks in reinforcement learning, particularly when dealing with heavy-tailed noise and limited data scenarios that are common in real-world applications.
+The Challenge: Sample efficiency and training stability are major bottlenecks in reinforcement learning, particularly when dealing with heavy-tailed noise, non-stationarity and limited data scenarios that are common in real-world applications.

 My Approach: I investigate how statistical properties of data influence training dynamics, with emphasis on developing robust algorithms that maintain performance under challenging conditions while remaining tuning-free.